Vertical Pod Autoscaler (VPA) in Kubernetes Explained through an Example

 Kubernetes 1.28 Updates and Impact on VPA

 The new version of Kubernetes - Kubernetes 1.28 - that will be released on the 15th of August 2023 supports updating resource requirements and limits for a running pod without having to terminate it.
 The In-place Update of Pod Resources KEP will allow for resource requests and limits on Pods to be updated without having to recreate them.
-This means the VPA updater will no longer need to evict Pods for the new resource recommendations to be implemented.
+This means the VPA updater will no longer need to evict Pods for the implementation of the new resource recommendations.

 It will make the VPA's operation smoother and less disruptive since pods would not need to be terminated and recreated to adjust their resource usage.
 However, this new feature does not necessarily eliminate the need for the VPA's admission controller component.
 The admission controller's role is not just to update the pod's resource requirements but also to intercept and modify pod creation requests before they are persisted.
 This means it can adjust the resource requirements of new pods as soon as they are created based on the VPA's recommendations.
 The new enhancement does not replicate this functionality.